Home

 ›

-To create this visual journey of the Olympic medal designs through the years, 24/7 Tempo used sources such as AP News, Business Insider, and the official Olympics website.
-Here is a list of some of the different Olympic medal designs and how they have changed.
+To illustrate how these designs have transformed through the decades, 24/7 Tempo consulted sources including AP News, Business Insider, and the official Olympics website.
+Below is a look at some of the most notable Olympic medal designs and how they have changed over time.

-Paris 2024 Olympic Medal Design is Revealed
+Paris 2024 Olympic Medal Designs

 Photo by Marc Piasecki/Getty Images